sougatabh/getting_and_cleaning_data/CodeBook.md

 * act_group : factored activity column of ds

 ## 6. Output tidy data
-In this part, ds is melted to create tidy data.
+In this part, merged_ds is melted to create tidy data.
 It will also add [mean of] to each column labels for better description.
 Finally output the data as "tidy_data.txt"
 * base_ds : melted tall and skinny ds
 * second_independent_ds :  base_ds which has means of each variables